R-JG/Scholia/README.md

 Scholia is a platform for writing commentaries in a collaborative, group based environment.

 This project is inspired by the pedagogical tradition of commentary writing, which flourished through the Classical, Medieval, and Early-Modern periods.
-The aim of Scholia is to realize this in the context of contemporary web technology.
+The aim of Scholia is to reimagine this in the context of contemporary web technology.

 In Scholia, all content is centered around groups; documents are uploaded to groups and shared in common among their members.
 Group members may then create commentaries for these documents, or read those created by other members.